 Provisional Level 3 candidates should present themselves at additional assessments throughout the year where they will be assessed by different examiners to ensure the candidates are actively refereeing and at the same standard.

 British Fencing will publish a list of selected competitions annually whereby a Level 3 observation may be conducted.
+This published list along with information for competition organisers can be found here.

 These selected competitions will be divided into Category 1 and 2 depending on NIF level and will require the attendance of Category 1 and 2 examiners/observers as per the Designated Competitions and Examiners for Level 3 & 4 Refereeing Competitions.